 It’s with this important decision in mind that we set out to uncover the truth about dog food.

 Bad Ingredients Make Dog Food Unsafe and Unhealthy

 The Truth About Recalls and Manufacturing Practices

 Safety has always been a problem for dog food.
-Since the 2007 recalls on Chinese-sourced food, many consumers began reading labels to see where their food was coming from, but even ingredients sourced in the U.S. can be unsafe.
+Since the 2007 recalls of Chinese-sourced food, many consumers began reading labels to see where their food was sourced from, however even ingredients sourced in the U.S. can be unsafe.